-In this guide, you will find step-by-step instructions on how to replace the lower engine torque strut mount on a Hyundai vehicle.
-This is also called "ROLL STOPPER."
-In some cases, this may also be called transmission mount.
+Learn how to replace the lower engine torque strut mount on a Hyundai vehicle, also called “ROLL STOPPER.”
+In some cases, this may also be called a transmission mount.
+Once the lower engine mount fails, you will notice that your Hyundai jolts when changing gears due to excessive free play at the lower transmission mount.

 - Hyundai jump (bangs) into gear